Translate

 Massachusetts teachers receive 22.5 PDPs upon completion of the course and assignments (as per DESE regulations awarding time-and-a-half for graduate-level professional development).
 CES will send participants from other states a letter of participation for 15 hours.

-Participants may choose instead to take this course for 1 graduate credit in History in partnership with Westfield State University for an additional cost of $150.
+Participants may choose instead to take either course for 1 graduate credit in History in partnership with Westfield State University for an additional cost of $200.

-“Accessing Inquiry” courses meet Massachusetts teacher license renewal requirements for 15-hours of professional development on teaching students with disabilities and students with diverse learning styles or for 15-hours professional development on teaching English Learners.
+“Accessing Inquiry” courses meet Massachusetts teacher license renewal requirements for 15-hours of professional development on teaching students with disabilities and students with diverse learning styles.
 Link to renewal regulations

 Dates